-Description: This eel-like species is believed to be part of an ancient group of fish dating back a few hundred million years.
-They have long slender bodies, are brown in color, have a round sucker-like mouth, no scales and breathe through holes instead of gills.
-As juveniles they develop eyes, teeth and become free-swimming.
-Generally grow to 15 – 25 inches.
+Description: 15 – 25 inch eel-like species believed to be part of ancient group of fish dating back few hundred million years.
+Have long brown slender bodies, round sucker-like mouth, no scales and breathe through holes instead of gills.
+As juveniles develop eyes, teeth and become free-swimming.

-Diet: Lamprey are parasitic and feed primarily on salmon, flatfish, rockfish and pollock.
-They are preyed upon by sharks, sea lions and other marine mammals.
+Diet: Parasitic/feed primarily on salmon, flatfish, rockfish and pollock.
+Preyed upon by sharks, sea lions and other marine mammals.

-Habitat: Similar to salmon, they prefer gravel-bottomed streams, particularly towards the upstream end of riffle habitat.
-As an anadromous species, they are well adapted to both fresh and saltwater habitat.
+Habitat: Similar to salmon, prefer gravel-bottomed streams, particularly towards upstream end of riffle habitat.
+Adapted to both fresh and saltwater habitat (anadromous).

-Range: Historically found throughout the Pacific Rim, from Alaska south to Mexico and along major river systems along the Pacific coastline where there were large concentrations of salmon and steelhead.
-Historically found in robust numbers throughout the Columbia, lower Snake, upper Snake and Clearwater River Basins.
-Previously found in tributaries throughout the Clearwater, including in places like Lolo Creek.
+Range: Historically found throughout Pacific Rim, from Alaska south to Mexico and along major river systems along Pacific coastline where there were large concentrations of salmon and steelhead.
+Historically found in robust numbers throughout Columbia, lower Snake, upper Snake and Clearwater Basin.
+Previously found in Lolo Creek.

-Reproduction: Spawning occurs between March – July.
-Both sexes construct nests by moving rocks (gravel) with their mouths.
+Reproduction: Spawning occurs March – July.
+Both sexes construct nests by moving rocks (gravel) with mouths.
 Adults die within 36 days of spawning.
-Ammocoetes (larval lamprey) hatch and drift downstream to areas of low velocity and fine substrates where they will burrow, feed on algae and grow for the next seven years.
-As juveniles they then migrate to the ocean, where they can spend another 1 – 3 years maturing before they cease feeding and migrate back (at night) to freshwater bodies to spawn.
+Ammocoetes (larval lamprey) hatch and drift downstream to areas of low velocity and fine substrates where they burrow, feed on algae and grow for next seven years.
+Juveniles migrate to ocean, and spend another 1 – 3 years maturing before they cease feeding and migrate back (at night) to freshwater bodies to spawn.
 Species is thought to overwinter for one year before spawning.

-Threats: The dam building frenzy of the 20th Century has greatly reduced Pacific Lamprey populations.
-The species no longer thrives in ecosystems above dams.
-Culverts, water diversions, tide gates, dredging, poor water quality, changing ocean conditions and predation by non-native fish have also taken a great toll on this ancient species.
+Threats: Dam building frenzy of 20th Century greatly reduced populations; no longer thrives in ecosystems above dams.
+Culverts, water diversions, tide gates, dredging, poor water quality, changing ocean conditions and predation by non-native fish also depleted populations.

-Legal Status: Despite the species being imperiled, Lamprey’s currently do not receive protection under the Endangered Species Act.
-They are instead listed as a Species of Concern.
-The Columbia River Inter – Tribal Fish Commission has a lamprey conservation plan for the Columbia River Basin.
+Legal Status: Currently do not receive protection under Endangered Species Act.
+Listed by Forest Service as Sensitive Species.
+Columbia River Inter – Tribal Fish Commission has lamprey conservation plan for Columbia River Basin.
 Learn more.

-Miscellaneous: Pacific lamprey provided an important food source for tribes of the Columbia River Basin and were prized for their rich, oily meat.
-The fish were generally served alongside salmon during feasts and celebrations.
-The late Elmer Crow of the Nez Perce Tribe fiercely advocated for the recovery of this important species until his tragic death in 2013.
+Miscellaneous: Provided important food source for tribes of Columbia River Basin; prized for rich, oily meat.
+Generally served alongside salmon during feasts and celebrations.
+The late Elmer Crow of Nez Perce Tribe fiercely advocated for recovery.